 “Indeed there is not a barn, or farmhouse, or store, or church, or schoolhouse, between Boonesville, Sharpsburg, and Smoketown that is not gorged with wounded–Rebel and Union.
 Even the corn-cribs, and in many cases the cow stable, and in one place the mangers, were filled.
 Several thousands lie in open air upon straw, and all are receiving the kind services of farmers’ families and the surgeons.”

 McClellan demonstrated his tactical ineptitude yet again by never committing more than 20,000 men to the fight at any one time.
-This helped Lee thwart the many Federal attacks.
+This helped Lee thwart the many Federal attacks, despite being outnumbered.
 Antietam was one of the war’s few battles in which both commanders chose the battlefield and planned their tactics in advance.
 It was also the first battle that Lee directed from start to finish.
-Although the Confederates had not won, Lee skillfully directed reinforcements to points on the line where and when they were needed most, which prevented his army’s complete destruction.
+Although the Confederates had not won, Lee skillfully directed reinforcements to points on the line where and when they were needed most, which prevented his army’s collapse and possible destruction.

 Not only did the Confederates hold their ground against vastly superior numbers, but Lee even proposed to counterattack the next day.
 Lee believed an attack could succeed based on McClellan’s chronic lack of aggression.
 But after receiving his commanders’ reports and determining that he had no more than 30,000 men left, Lee decided that he could not renew the contest, especially with his back to the Potomac River.
 Even so, he defiantly held his ground and waited for McClellan to renew the battle on the 18th.
 McClellan characteristically declined.

 - Anderson, Nancy Scott; Anderson, Dwight, The Generals: Ulysses S. Grant and Robert E. Lee.
 New York: Vintage Books, 1987.